19.4.1. Configure the Collector Deployer Powershell Script

 Here is our advice for getting this script working:

-• As you are testing how to send data to different places, you can minimize the mount of data that the Collector saves.
+• To save time between tests, you can minimize the mount of data that the Collector saves.
 The options in the script for config_collect_args to specify fast and skip file contents will certainly help.
 But, you can also use something like @("--dtypes", "nc"), which will just collect network caches.

 Key things to remember: